dermesser/uvco/README.md

 * A libpqxx integration, for asynchronous interaction with PostgreSQL databases.
 * A threadpool for running synchronous or CPU-bound tasks
 * A `SelectSet` for polling multiple promises at once
+* A set of combinators for control flow composition from coroutines
 * Cancellation safety: dropped promises will cancel the underlying coroutine.

 ## Context